Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 One of the most recognizable animals with webbed feet is the penguin.
 These flightless birds are perfectly adapted for life in the water with their streamlined bodies, waterproof feathers, and webbed feet.

-The webbing on their feet helps them propel themselves through the water easily, allowing them to swim at incredibly fast speeds.
+The webbing on their feet helps them propel themselves through the water easily, allowing them to swim incredibly fast.

 Some species of penguins can swim at speeds of up to 22 miles per hour!

-They also use their webbed feet to help them maneuver underwater and to help them balance on slippery surfaces such as ice.
+They also use their webbed feet to maneuver underwater and to balance on slippery surfaces such as ice.

-And when they’re on land, their webbed feet help to distribute their weight evenly, preventing them from sinking into soft snow or mud.
+When they’re on land, their webbed feet help distribute their weight evenly, preventing them from sinking into soft snow or mud.

 Of course, penguins aren’t the only animals with webbed feet that are expert swimmers.